 Growing up I remember celebrating Advent with a wreath, candles and bible readings from our church.
 We also had the typical countdown to Christmas calendar for which my brothers and I eagerly moved the mouse each morning.
 The first year that Brent and I were married I wanted to do something special, rather than focusing on gifts.
-I came across the idea from Kelly Travis Hamm to create your own Advent calendar, and I knew we had to try it out!
+I decided we should create our own acts of kindness and service Advent calendar and it has been one of my favorite traditions ever since!

 Acts of Kindness Advent Calendar

 Instead of filling an Advent calendar up with treats, prizes, and items we fill the calendar up with acts that we can do for one another.
 In the past, Brent and I would divide the days up between the two of us, secretly write down things we can do for one another, shuffle them, and then stick them on the calendar.
 Now that we have Camila we are going to do it a little differently, but still the same idea!
 Here’s the plan:

 - Get an empty Advent calendar.
 This year I purchased this Advent calendar with drawers, but one with useable pockets would work as well.
 We have also created our own Advent “calendar” simply using a corkboard and small cards with the countdown number written on the outside and the kind act written inside.
 If you are crafty I’m sure you could create something fun and wonderful!
 I am not, which is why I decided to purchase an actual calendar, which we can use for years to come.

 - Divide the kind acts between family members AND others in need.
 This year, we will be dividing the 24 days on our calendar 4 ways – Brent, Me, Camila, and “others”.
 We will each have 6 kind acts gifted to us.
 So, I will be writing down 6 things I can do for Brent and vice versa, we will think of 6 fun things we can do for Millie, and then we will also have 6 things we can do for others on the calendar.
 These are a surprise, we won’t know what kind acts we will be gifted until we open them up!